jbarnes850/near-ai-agent-studio/README.md

 # NEAR AI Agent Studio

 A production-ready starter kit for building AI agents and multi-agent swarms on NEAR.
 This template provides the essential building blocks for creating autonomous agents that can interact with the NEAR blockchain, make decisions using LLMs, and collaborate in swarms.
+The NEAR AI Agent Studio is an educational and interactive starter kit designed for developers looking to build AI agents and agentic applications on NEAR.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![NEAR](https://img.shields.io/badge/NEAR-Protocol-blue.svg)](https://near.org)